studio-thgie/phd.thgie.ch/output/game_science/choose_your_own_adventures_in_source_code.md

 It seems that source code could be seen as hypertext, but written at once for machine logic and something in the direction of a "Choose Your own Adventure Book".
 The relationality of a code base grows from the necessity of optimizing functional instructions for a computer.
 The optimization fragments a text into discrete units, striking a balance between machinic efficiency and the mental models and communicative units of the developers.

-## From up close
+## II.
+From up close
-To get a better view on the human aspects of the code base I started to concentrate on the functional code's paratext, the comments, and approached them through close readings.
+To supplement the extensive analysis from a distance, I delved into more subtle material.
+In my close reading, I employed the heuristic method introduced by Ea Christina Willumsen, which delves into the naming practices of variables and explores microstructures such as the underlying logic within functions (Willumsen, 2016).
+Furthermore, I examined the paratext surrounding the functional code, namely the comments, to gain deeper insights into the social dimensions of the codebase.

 I quickly encountered difficulties when writing the regular expression (regex) pattern, which helped in splitting the code base into files containing just code or just comments.
 Some of the issues include different applications of block quotes, varied wordings in the licence or mixed ways of author attributions.
 This kind of diversity is to be expected in such a large and old code base.
 I was positively surprised by which rigour and exactitude licence, author attribution and comments were applied in this specific project.
 The beauty and magic of regex is its ability to handle diversity, for example, enabling inclusivity through the application of the asterisk character (*).

 The different commenting styles triggered my interest and I started to look at them not only in terms of what they say, but also how they express themselves.
 The question arose, what intent drives the style of a comment?
 Of course, brevity and precision, but many comments wouldn’t fit one or the other.
 Some comments indicate what should happen, or comment the process along the lines of code.
 Then again, other comments tell little stories or expand an arcane line of code with cryptic numbers, undecipherable to the uninitiated.

 [CODE]
 /* drive speed is 300RPM, that is 300/60=5 revolutions per second
  * reference clock is 16MHz, one revolution has 16MHz/5 reference cycles */
 clk_ref_per_rev = 16000000 / (300 / 60);
 [CODE]

 Whereas the style of functional code can be enforced and standardized by a style guide or even automation, comments are often more open to interpretation and the intent of the authors.
 A comment is at once communication as well as documentation towards a more or less defined public and time frame.
 A comment tries to explain code that is not self-evident and one of the most important aspects of collaborative software projects.
 The comments in the VICE code base were clear examples of different attempts to explain specific implementations, but also the intentions of the author.
 In a few examples, social processes became evident, for example the comment of a hacky implementation that could be done better but would not lead to improved results.
 The author left the better implementation to somebody else and added a smiley face.